 DKLM underwent rigorous assessment by the Law Society in order to secure CQS status, which marks the firm out as meeting high standards in the residential conveyancing process.

 Buying a home is one of the largest purchases anyone will make in their lifetime, so it is essential that it is done to the highest standard by a solicitor, qualified legal executive or licensed conveyancer.
 There are many different conveyancing service providers out there, making it difficult for home buyers to identify those which can ensure a safe and efficient level of service.

-Alan Dixon, Managing Partner of DKLM LLP, says: "DKLM is delighted to have secured CQS status.
-It is recognition of the high standards we continue provide to our residential property clients and is a signal to future home buyers of the excellent service level we provide at what is often a stressful time for many people”.
+Jeremy Kleinfeld, Managing Partner of DKLM LLP, says: "DKLM is proud to hold CQS accreditation.
+It is in recognition of the high standards we continue provide to our residential property clients and is a signal to future home buyers of the excellent service level we provide, at what is often a stressful time for many people”.

 The scheme requires practices to undergo a strict assessment, compulsory training, self-reporting, random audits and annual reviews in order to maintain CQS status.
 It is open only to members of the Law Society who meet the demanding standards set by the scheme and has the support of the Council of Mortgage Lenders, the Building Societies Association, Legal Ombudsman and the Association of British Insurers.

 For more information on the Law Society's Conveyancing Quality Scheme visit www.lawsociety.org.uk/cqs